1 Introduction

 role).

 The database schema needs to be configured so that the Read Committed Snapshot and Snapshot Isolation features are enabled.
-This can be achieved by executing the following commands on the database:
+To enable them, run the following commands on the database:

 ALTER DATABASE [MySchema] SET READ_COMMITTED_SNAPSHOT ON;